splunk/public-o11y-docs/data-visualization/charts/chart-analytics-reference.rst

 SignalFlow function: :new-page:`percentile() <https://dev.splunk.com/observability/docs/signalflow/methods/percentile_stream_method>`

-Returns the specified percentile of values in data points collected either from multiple time series at a point in time (aggregation), or from individual time series over a moving time window (transformation).
+Finds the specified percentile of values in data points collected either from multiple time series at a point in time (aggregation), or from individual time series over a moving time window (transformation).

 - :strong:`Percentile:Aggregation`